-- After 23 days, we will visually assess queen acceptance (whether nucs contain a laying queen) for each of the three treatments.
+- Queen acceptance (whether nucs contain a laying queen) for each of the three treatments.

-We predict that queens produced by the 48 hour method will be larger and store more viable sperm than queens produced through walk-away splits, and will be of equivalent quality to queens produced through the complex 10-day method.
-If we find that 48-hour queens and 10-day queens have equivalent reproductive potential, it means that we can raise high-quality queens using an easier, less resource-intensive method.
-This would make queen rearing more accessible to backyard beekeepers, and would dramatically enhance our ability to produce, disseminate and exchange northern-hardy genetics, ultimately improving the survival of honey bee colonies in the Northeast.
+So far, it appears that all three queen rearing methods result in similar queens, who are equivalent in size and survival rate.
+This is surprising and exciting: we would expect 10-day queens to be far superior to queens raised through simpler walk-away or 48-hour methods.
+It suggests that we can raise high-quality queens using easier, less resource-intensive methods.
+This could make queen rearing more accessible to backyard beekeepers, and could dramatically enhance our ability to produce, disseminate and exchange northern-hardy genetics, ultimately improving the survival of honey bee colonies in the Northeast.

 Education & Outreach Activities and Participation Summary